Chilling out in sizzling Dubai's all-ice cafe

 The interior decor of Dubai’s Chillout cafe is made entirely of carved ice, with frozen picture frames, ice curtains and frosty seats covered in fur.

-The interior of the cafe, owned by UAE’s Sharaf Group, is lit with multi-colored fluorescent lights.
+The interior of the cafe, owned by UAE’s Sharaf Group, is lit with multi-coloured fluorescent lights.

 “We got married in Riyadh four days ago and the first place on our to-do list was to visit Chillout cafe in Dubai,” said 27-year-old Saudi travel agent Ahmed, holding the hand of his veiled bride Nouf.